CSR Charter ⅡHarmonizing with the Environment and Contributing to Realizing a Sustainable Society

-- Of Osaka Gas's 150 consolidated subsidiaries, 64 companies are subject to the calculation of GHG emissions.
+- Of Osaka Gas's 150 consolidated subsidiaries, 56 companies are subject to the calculation of GHG emissions.
 Those housed in office buildings as tenants and whose environmental data are difficult to grasp and whose environmental effects are minimal are not subject to such calculation.
 Also excluded from the calculation are overseas companies whose environmental impacts are minimal.
 However, the aggregate number of companies may differ by fiscal year and by item due to company mergers and others.

-Company names Energy Resources & International Business Unit 1 Marianas Energy Company LLC LNG Terminal & Power Generation Business Unit 14 Gas and Power Co., Ltd., Nakayama Joint Power Generation Co., Ltd., Nakayama Nagoya Joint Power Generation Co., Ltd., Hirogawa Myojinyama Wind Farm Co., Hayama Wind Farm, Yura Wind Farm Development, Hizen Wind Farm, Hirao Wind Farm, Senboku Natural Gas Power Generation, Osaka Gas Liquid Co., Ltd., Cold Air Products Co.
+Company names Energy Resources & International Business Unit 1 Michigan Power Limited Partnership LNG Power & Engineering Business Unit 16 Gas and Power Co., Ltd., Nakayama Joint Power Generation Co., Ltd., Nakayama Nagoya Joint Power Generation Co., Ltd., Hirogawa Myojinyama Wind Farm Co., Hayama Wind Farm, Yura Wind Farm Development, Hizen Wind Farm, Hirao Wind Farm, Inami Wind Power Plant, Senboku Natural Gas Power Generation, Osaka Gas Liquid Co., Ltd., Cold Air Products Co.
 Ltd., Cryo-Air Co.
 Ltd., Kinki Carbonic Co., Ltd., Gasnet Co.
-Ltd. Pipeline Business Unit 2 Kinpai Co., Ltd., Osaka Gas Renotech Co., Ltd. Residential Energy Business Unit 18 Living Maintenance Service Hokuto Co., Ltd., Living Maintenance Service Osaka Co., Ltd., Osaka Gas Cooking School Co., Ltd., Create Kansai Co., Ltd., Osaka Gas Customer Relations Co., Ltd., Aqua Brain Co., Ltd., Kansai Business Information Inc., Osaka Gas Housing & Equipment Co., Ltd., Osaka Gas Security Service Co., Ltd. Commercial & Industrial Energy Business Unit 9 OGCTS Co., Ltd., G & M Energy Service Co., Ltd., Ashiyahama Energy Service Co., Ltd., Rokko Island Energy Service Co., Ltd., Enetec Kyoto Co., Ltd., Enetec Osaka Co., Ltd., Nabari Kintetsu Gas Co., Ltd., Toyooka Energy Co., Ltd., Shingu Gas Ltd. Group Headquarters 8 OG Sports Co., Ltd., Osaka Gas Autoservice Co., Ltd., Osaka Gas Finance Co., Ltd., Osaka Gas Business Create Co., Ltd., Active Life Inc., KRI Inc. Osaka Gas Urban Development Group 3 Osaka Gas Urban Development Co., Ltd., Osaka Gas Facilities Corp., Kyoto Research Park Co., Ltd., OGIS Research Institute Group 6 OGIS-RI Co., Ltd., Sakura Information Systems Co., Ltd., SIS Techno-Service Co., Ltd., JOE Corp., Ltd., Ube Information Systems Inc., System Answer Inc. Osaka Gas Chemicals Group 3 Osaka Gas Chemicals Co., Ltd., Minabe Chemical Industries Ltd., Mizusawa Industrial Chemicals, Ltd. Total 64
+Ltd., Osaka Gas Engineering Co., Ltd. Pipeline Business Unit 2 Kinpai Co., Ltd., Osaka Gas Renotech Co., Ltd. Residential Energy Business Unit 9 Living Maintenance Service Hokuto Co., Ltd., Living Maintenance Service Osaka Co., Ltd., Osaka Gas Cooking School Co., Ltd., Create Kansai Co., Ltd., Osaka Gas Customer Relations Co., Ltd., Aqua Brain Co., Ltd., Kansai Business Information Inc., Osaka Gas Housing & Equipment Co., Ltd., Osaka Gas Security Service Co., Ltd. Commercial & Industrial Energy Business Unit 8 OGCTS Co., Ltd., Ashiyahama Energy Service Co., Ltd., Rokko Island Energ Service Co., Ltd., Enetec Kyoto Co., Ltd., Enetec Osaka Co., Ltd., Nabari Kintetsu Gas Co., Ltd., Toyooka Energy Co., Ltd., Shingu Gas Ltd. Group Headquarters 6 OG Sports Co., Ltd., Osaka Gas Autoservice Co., Ltd., Osaka Gas Finance Co., Ltd., Osaka Gas Business Create Co., Ltd., Active Life Inc., KRI Inc. Osaka Gas Urban Development Group 3 Osaka Gas Urban Development Co., Ltd., Osaka Gas Facilities Corp., Kyoto Research Park Co., Ltd., OGIS Research Institute Group 7 OGIS-RI Co., Ltd., Agnie Consulting Corp., Sakura Information Systems Co., Ltd., SIS Techno-Service Co., Ltd., JOE Corp., Ltd., Ube Information Systems Inc., System Answer Inc. Osaka Gas Chemicals Group 4 Osaka Gas Chemicals Co., Ltd., Minabe Chemical Industries Ltd., Mizusawa Industrial Chemicals, Ltd., Mizuka Unyu Co., Ltd. Total 56

 GHG Emissions* (1,000 t-CO2e)

-|Consolidated companies (Osaka Gas and its affiliates)||77||77||74||69||65|
+|Consolidated companies (Osaka Gas and its affiliates)||74||69||65||58||57|

 - * GHG emissions

 CO2 emissions for FY2017 were calculated using the average emission factor of 0.65 t-CO2 / 1,000 kWh, a figure decided under a government plan to combat global warming, approved by the Cabinet in 2016.
 CO2 emissions through FY2016 were calculated using the factor of 0.69 t-CO2 / 1,000 kWh, a figure shown in an Interim Summary Report compiled in 2001 by the Target Attainment Scenario Subcommittee under the Global Environmental Committee of the Central Environmental Council.

 CH4 emission is calculated using the global warming factor of 25, defined in the UNFCCC reporting guidelines on annual greenhouse gas inventories published in 2012.
 Greenhouse gas emissions are defined as the aggregate of CO2 emissions and CO2 equivalent of CH4 emissions.

-(Reference) GHG Emissions for Comparison* (1,000 t-CO2)
+(Reference) GHG Emissions for Comparison* (1,000 t-CO2e)